run-x/opta-docs/content/en/Modules reference/_index.md

 # What's an Opta module?

-The heart of Opta is a set of "Modules" which basically map to AWS resources that need to get created.
+The heart of Opta is a set of "Modules" which basically map to cloud resources that need to get created.
 Opta yamls reference these under the `modules` field.